Where Do Labradors Like To Be Petted? (Explained!)

 If you’re looking to pet a Labrador on the base of the neck, there are a few things to keep in mind.
 For one, you’ll want to approach the dog from its side or rear, as this will be less threatening to them.

 Secondly, extend your arm out slowly so that the Labrador has time to sniff you before you make contact.
-And finally, when petting them, use gentle strokes starting at the base of their neck and moving up towards their head.
+Finally, when petting them, use gentle strokes starting at the base of their neck and moving up toward their head.
 By following these tips, you’ll ensure that both you and the Labrador have a pleasant experience!

 How Often Should I Pet My Dog